 Periods that are longer or shorter, or heavier or lighter than your normal period are a hallmark symptom of perimenopause.
 Women may also skip periods or experience irregular timing of periods during perimenopause.
 These changes in the menstrual cycle occur as ovulation becomes unpredictable, and they are often the first sign of perimenopause.
 Sixty or more days between periods can help indicate that a woman may be nearing the end of perimenopause.4

 A hot flash is a sudden, sensation of intense heat that often starts in the chest and creeps up to the neck and head.
-About 75% of women experience hot flashes during menopause, which may occur anywhere from a few times a week to several times daily, and medical professionals believe hot flashes are associated with fluctuating estrogen levels and the effect this has on the brain.5 While Dr. Levy-Gantt says her patients report the symptom of hot flashes more often in post-menopause than in perimenopause, some woman still may experience hot flashes during perimenopause, as well.
+About 75% of women experience hot flashes during menopause, which may occur anywhere from a few times a week to several times daily, and medical professionals believe hot flashes are associated with fluctuating estrogen levels and the effect this has on the brain.5 While Dr. Levy-Gantt says her patients report the symptom of hot flashes more often in postmenopause than in perimenopause, some woman still may experience hot flashes as a symptom of perimenopause, as well.

-If you’re feeling irritable one day and anxious the next, know that it’s typical to experience emotional highs and lows, commonly referred to as mood swings, during perimenopause.
+If you’re feeling irritable one day and anxious the next, know that it’s typical to experience emotional highs and lows, commonly referred to as mood swings, during perimenopause; these mood swings can also present as a common perimenopause PMS symptom.
 “The most common symptom I see in perimenopause is mood swings,” Dr. Levy-Gantt says.
 “Women who previously have felt relatively calm and able to control most aspects of their lives suddenly find themselves anxious, depressed, irritated, not sleeping, or even angry, without feeling like they can identify a reason."
 Also, women who experience stress during midlife, or who are in poor health or who have a history of depression, are most likely to experience mood swings related to hormonal changes.6

 Breast Pain During Perimenopause

 A cyclical variation in hormones experienced during perimenopause might cause breast tenderness, uncomfortable fullness and cystic changes.
 During the pre-menstrual time-period, this typically resolves with onset of your period.
-Perimenopausal symptoms can be more varied.
-Similarly, hormone changes that occur during perimenopause — specifically, the rise and fall of progesterone and estrogen levels — can cause the breast tenderness, breast pain, swelling and pain women typically associate with PMS.7
+Perimenopause symptoms can be more varied.
+Similarly, hormone changes that occur during perimenopause — specifically, the rise and fall of progesterone and estrogen levels — can cause the breast tenderness, breast pain, swelling and pain women typically associate with PMS;7 this can translate into a perimenopause PMS symptom.

-Sleep disruption occurs frequently in perimenopause—with as many as 60% of women reporting sleep disturbances.8 This can include difficulty falling and staying asleep, as well as rising earlier than usual.
+Sleep disruption occurs frequently and is considered a common symptom of perimenopause—with as many as 60% of women reporting sleep disturbances.8 This can include difficulty falling and staying asleep, as well as rising earlier than usual.
 Night waking, too, is common in perimenopause, and may be due to night sweats; or hot flashes that occur at night.
 Other age-related issues can also cause poor quality sleep, including sleep apnea and restless leg syndrome (RLS), so check with your healthcare provider to rule out more serious medical conditions if you’re noticing your sleep patterns begin to change.9

-Many women may experience hormonal headaches during perimenopause.
+Many women may experience hormonal headaches, one of the signs of perimenopause.
 For those women who still menstruate regularly, headaches are often cyclical, typically starting just before their period when estrogen levels drop.
 Perimenopausal women may also complain of headaches since estrogen levels are so volatile during this time.
 Shifting levels of progesterone may also contribute to headaches during perimenopause, but the link is less clearly established.11

-It’s not uncommon for some women to experience an increase in urinary tract infections (UTIs) during perimenopause.
+It’s not uncommon for some women to experience an increase in urinary tract infections (UTIs) as a symptom of perimenopause.
 There are several reasons why this happens, like lower estrogen levels causing the vaginal microbiome’s delicate balance of bacteria to change in addition to instigating the thinning of the vaginal walls.
 Strategies for preventing infection include drinking plenty of water to flush out harmful bacteria and emptying your bladder as fully as possible.12

 Changes in Bowel Function